Table of Contents

 Volume flow rate

-The volume flow rate states how much volume per unit of time is flowing through a cross-section.
-It is defined with the following equation:
+The volume flow rate states how much volume per unit of time flows through a cross-section.
+It is defined by the following equation:

 V = A / Δt * Δl